ngimb64/Pimp-My-Alpine/README.md

 ## Installation

 Overall the script has little dependencies, with the exception of using wireless connections where no wired is available which requires the Alpine Extended ISO is used to ensure that locally cached packages are available to be able to make a wireless connection.
-If HashiCorp Packer or Vagrant are used for deployment the below links are all that is needed to get everything installed:
+If HashiCorp Packer is used for deployment the below links are all that is needed to get everything installed:

 - https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli
 	- https://chocolatey.org/install